 Almond flour is something you absolutely must pick up, because, with almond flour, you can make some incredible things that will help you miss carbs a little less on the Keto diet.
 There are many recipes that use this high protein, low carb flour to create delicious keto desserts or breads!

 Almond flour, combined with a little bit of oil, baking powder, and one egg, can be microwaved into BREAD in one minute.
 Yes, bread.
 Yes, one minute.
 Eat with a pad of butter or pair it with a fried egg and avocado to create a drool-worthy breakfast sandwich!
-Try our recipe today!
+Try our recipe today and see for yourself!

 Bulletproof coffee may be something you’ve heard about, but not quite understood.
 Bulletproof coffee is a combination of coffee, butter and MCT oil (a derivative of coconut oil).